What You Need to Know About Ambulance Driver or Attendant

 - Computer aided dispatch software

-Education needed to be an Ambulance Driver or Attendant:
+What education is needed to be an Ambulance Driver or Attendant?

 Who Employs Ambulance Drivers and Attendants?